Everything you need to know about measuring tablespoons in a quarter cup, from terms and origin to helpful measurements.

 Tablespoons In ¼ Cup

-Knowing how many tablespoons are in a quarter of a cup is helpful when baking and cooking.
-Add in sticks of butter and it can get even more complicated!
-But what about when a recipe calls for 1/4 cup of butter and you don’t know how many tablespoons that is?
+Knowing how many tablespoons are in a quarter or half of a cup is helpful when baking and cooking.
+The quarter cup, wet or dry, is a very common measurement in American recipes.
+How often have you been working on a recipe and your measuring cups are dirty or have ingredients measured out in them, but then you need to add a quarter cup of oil.
+Or, perhaps a recipe calls for 1/4 cup of butter, but the increments on the butter’s wrapper list ounces and tablespoons.
 We’ve got you covered here with our basics for how to remember how many tablespoons are in a cup.

-There are 4 tablespoons in ¼ cup.
-The table below gives you quick conversions for the amount of tablespoons in different sized cups.
+Again, there are 4 tablespoons in ¼ cup, but the table below gives you quick conversions for the number of tablespoons in different sized cup measurements.
 These are handy facts to keep at your fingertips while cooking particularly if you decide to take a recipe and make a double or triple batch!

 |4 tablespoons||¼ cup|